 Congress accepted a bronze statue of Robert E. Lee, by artist Edward V. Valentine, and a bronze statue of George Washington, by artist Jean Antoine Houdon, as Virginia's two contributions to the National Statuary Hall Collection.

-Edwin A. Halsey of Lynchburg, a long-time Senate employee who began his Senate career as a page in the Senate press gallery, was elected secretary of the Senate.
-During his tenure as secretary, Halsey demonstrated a keen interest in preserving the history of the Senate, spearheading the production of several history-based reference books and arranging for the first transfer of Senate records to the newly opened National Archives in 1937.
-Halsey served as secretary until his death on January 29, 1945.
+Edwin A. Halsey of Lynchburg, a long-time Senate employee, was elected secretary of the Senate.
+As secretary, Halsey demonstrated a keen interest in preserving the history of the Senate, spearheading the production of several history-based reference books and arranging for the first transfer of Senate records to the newly opened National Archives in 1937.

 Harry Flood Byrd became Virginia's longest-serving senator, surpassing the record of 26 years, 3 months, and 27 days set by Carter Glass.
 Byrd went on to serve a total of 32 years, 8 months, and 7 days.

 Stanley Kimmitt of Virginia became secretary of the Senate, a position he held until January 4, 1981.

 Howard S. Liebengood of Virginia became the Senate sergeant at arms, a position he held until September 12, 1983.